filcode/macroeconomic_analysis_machine_learning/README.md

 The predictive part is currently unavailable for confidentiality reasons.

-TO CHECK OUT THE EXPLANATION ABOUT HOW THE PROJECT PIPEL HAS BEEN BUILT, GO THROUGH THE LINK TO OPEN THE POWER POINT **https://docs.google.com/presentation/d/1aY1NKrSXnpewKCjdBGnT8M-7VVYQMR0J/edit#slide=id.g1e70faaf441_0_0**
+TO CHECK OUT THE EXPLANATION ABOUT HOW THE PROJECT PIPELINE HAS BEEN BUILT, GO THROUGH THE LINK TO OPEN THE POWER POINT **https://docs.google.com/presentation/d/1aY1NKrSXnpewKCjdBGnT8M-7VVYQMR0J/edit#slide=id.g1e70faaf441_0_0**